Skip to see an itemised cost of our Howdens kitchen (inside our Home Renovation Budget Planner)

 How we budgeted for our kitchen renovation

-I have mentioned more about the cost Howdens gave us below (see more in Step 5) but in terms of the overall budgeting for our kitchen diner refurb, we initially found it really tricky to keep track of estimates, outgoings and how much is left in our savings.
+In terms of the overall budgeting for our kitchen diner refurb, we initially found it really tricky to keep track of estimates, outgoings and how much is left in our savings.

 If it wasn’t for the budgeting planner spreadsheet we built I’m 98% certain we would have blown our budget out of the water.
 If you’ve renovated before, you’ll know how easy it is to do.
 Keeping track of every last payment is so important.
+We recorded every cost of our renovation including all of the Howdens components and our budget planner spreadsheet is available to buy on our shop so if you’re trying to plan your reno, this could be very useful (please only use as a guide though).
+I have also mentioned more about the cost Howdens gave us below (see more in Step 5).

 The steps to designing + ordering a Howdens kitchen: